Charles Duncan Gilfillan: Life

 The 1882 farmstead of Gilfillan and his son is managed by the Redwood County Historical Society.
 The estate, which is listed on the National Register of Historic Places, showcases their promotion of progressive farming in southwest Minnesota and is associated with the alienation of seized Dakota reservation land.

 Politics

+In 1865, Gilfillan ran for Governor of Minnesota.
+He was eliminated in the primary during the Republican State Convention.

 Gilfillan served in the Minnesota House of Representatives in 1865 and 1876 and was a Republican.
 He then served in the Minnesota Senate from 1876 to 1886.
 Gilfillan was involved with the Minnesota Historical Society and the Minnesota Valley Historical Society.